Teach with Special Collections & University Archives.

 - Requests are received

-- Date/time is confirmed by the Special Collections & University Archives instruction coordinator
+- Date/time is confirmed by the relevant Special Collections & University Archives staff member

 - Identify collections using the Special Collections Request System